 This work has ramifications for cancer research, as well.
 The same mechanism by which EZH2 controls germinal center B cell proliferation also plays a key role in malignant lymphomas that arise from germinal center B cells.
 “Because of EZH2 mutations acquired during the germinal center reaction,” Singh said, “B cells undergo sustained proliferation and eventually undergo malignant transformation to become lymphomas.”

-Other contributors included Martin A. Rivas, postdoc in the Melnick Lab, and Olivier Elemento, associate professor of computational genomics in computational medicine at Weill Cornell Medicine.
+Other contributors included Martin A. Rivas, postdoc in the Melnick Lab, and Olivier Elemento, director of the Englander Institute for Precision Medicine, associate professor of physiology and biophysics and of computational genomics in computational medicine in the HRH Prince Alwaleed Bin Talal Bin Abdulaziz Alsaud Institute of Computational Biomedicine at Weill Cornell Medicine.

 This work was supported by grants from the National Cancer Institute, as well as scholar awards from the American Society of Hematology and the Leukemia and Lymphoma Society.